 Once the stone coat was dry, I sanded very lightly to achieve the texture I wanted.
 You could also remove some of the ‘stone’ if you think you have too much in one area through sanding.
 Once sanded, I applied 2 coats of the acrylic sealer.
 I’ve got to be honest that I really enjoyed the whole process…and no, I am not affiliated with Daich…just my honest opinion!

 The picture below shows a little more detail of the stone countertop.
 It is not shiny like granite, but looks a little more like raw stone or concrete; which, in retrospect, I’m really happy with as I think it makes it less formal.

-So hubby was a little skeptical with this whole process, but he and I are both quite pleasantly surprised with how great the countertops look.
-It's a good and wonderful thing when a product does what it says it'll do.
+So hubby was a little skeptical about this whole process, but he and I are both quite pleasantly surprised with how great the countertops look.
+It’s a good and wonderful thing when a product does what it says it’ll do.
 I got mine at Home Depot, but you might be able to find them at other retailers as well.
-The only thing I can't attest to is how this will hold up as I finished it just this week.
-I am very optimistic about it though, as this product is also used on exterior surfaces and my laundry room counters don't get huge traffic, like an outdoor area.
+The only thing I can’t attest to is how this will hold up as I finished it just this week.
+I am very optimistic about it though, as this product is also used on exterior surfaces and my laundry room counters don’t get huge traffic, like an outdoor area.

 And because pictures are worth a thousand words, here’s a before and after.